You only get one Fremantle in your lifetime

 Initially, people were confused as to what Dockers actually meant.
 Given Fremantle's criminal history, some could have been forgiven for thinking that it referred to suspects defending themselves in the dock of a court.
 However it was soon explained that Dockers really meant 'Wharfies' but that Fremantle Wharfies just didn't have the same ring to it.

-The Fremantle song is also more on the imaginative side.
+The Fremantle song was also more on the imaginative side.
 The Eagle's song just sings about life as a bird.
 On the other hand, the Docker's song contains lyrics like "We're gonna role them and we'll rock em, We're gonna send them to the bottom" ; lyrics that seem to smack of a Bon Scott fitting concrete shoes as one of his dirty deeds being done dirt cheap.

 For the jumper design, Fremantle chose to feature an anchor.
 Many people wondered what they were trying to say.
 Did they want to go to the bottom and stay there?
 Did they like being in the mud?
 Did they want to go nowhere?
 Were they concerned about the ship leaving without them?
 Lacking a wet sail, did they want to storm home with a steel anchor?
 If Alan Bond had won the America’s Cup with a Winged Keel, would an anchor bring them AFL glory?